 Flank steak is more expensive due to its use by restaurants.
 Some butchers sell pre-marinated beef flank.
 These cost more, but you save the time needed to tenderize the steak.
 Marinated steak can be taken home and cooked immediately.

 I mentioned earlier that the skirt steak is better here.
 It has more flavor thanks to its higher marbling and fat content.
 However, it’s chewy and tough, especially if you make the terrible mistake of cutting along the grain line.
+To fully enjoy the skirt steak’s rich flavors while ensuring tenderness, it is highly recommended to cut meat against the grain.

 Try a lime-based marinade for your flank steak; the citrus acidity quickly softens the meat.
 Don’t marinate your flank steak longer than 24 hours, as the meat may break down to a soft consistency.